NCEAS/oss-lessons/version-control/2-GitHub.md

 ## <img style="float: left;width: 35px;" src="images/challengeproblemred_scribble.png"/>  Challenge

-Write a R code to read the favorite_desserts.csv files in and add a new row to the dataframe and overwrite the csv with the new entry.
+Write a R code to read the favorite_desserts.csv files in and add a new row to the data frame and overwrite the csv with the new entry.
 Of course you need to track the development of your code using git!!

 ## Collaborating with others